How to Maintain a Terrarium or Ecosystem – The Complete Guide to Carefree Greenery in Glass

 Maintaining a terrarium?
 It's child's play.

-Whether you have an open terrarium or a self-sufficient ecosystem, caring for it is surprisingly simple.
+Whether you have an open terrarium, a self-sufficient ecosystem, or a semi-terrarium, care is surprisingly simple.
 A little light, occasional ventilation, a splash of water, and above all… let it go.

 With minimal attention, you can independently enjoy a living work of art in glass.